 Triggers Cognitive Function:

-Being rich in antioxidants, flavonoids and other plant compounds Chayote is extremely beneficial in those suffering from cognitive decline.
-Various studies prove that this vegetable is very effective in bringing down the durations between the episodes of convulsions, improves mood disorders, prevents depression.
+Being rich in antioxidants, flavonoids, and other plant compounds Chayote is extremely beneficial in those suffering from cognitive decline.
+Various studies prove that this vegetable is very effective in bringing down the durations between the episodes of convulsions, improves mood disorders, and prevents depression.
 It is also widely recommended for improving motor coordination in those suffering from Parkinson’s disease and Alzheimer’s.

 How To Prepare Chayote?